vpenades/SharpGLTF/src/glTF2Sharp.DOM/README.md

 to simplify model access by resolving the references and offering a more C# friendly API.

-#### Extensions

-Extensions support is experimental, and at best it will be implemented on extensions that can be included seamlessly.

-Then, there's extensions like Draco, which relies on [Google's DRACO](https://github.com/google/draco) library which is a highly optimized C++ Library.

 #### Examples

 Many examples can be found in the Tests project, but in essence, loading a model